benank/Stepmania-Stream-Interactivity/README.md

 7. After the set amount of time, the mod is cleared from the game.

 Keep in mind that this logic _only_ works during gameplay.
 If someone redeems channel points when you're not in a song, nothing will happen.

+## Questions?
+Have questions about this, or need help setting it up?
+Feel free to message me on one of these platforms:

+Discord: `StepOnIt#2565`

+Twitter: `@StepOnItDDR`

+## Credits
+Thanks to DDRDave for his [Stepmania Stream Tools](https://github.com/DaveLinger/Stepmania-Stream-Tools), which showed me that something like this was possible.

+Thanks to Kyzentun for some posts that I found on triggering mods with Lua.
+I used some code snippets to help me get started.

+Thanks to the [Simply Love theme](https://github.com/quietly-turning/Simply-Love-SM5) for the mod activation sound effect.